ianharrier/docker-applesus/README.md

     sudo vi .env
     ```

-7. Delete the current images.
+7. Start Apple SUS in the background.

     ```shell
-    sudo docker rmi ianharrier/reposado
-    sudo docker rmi ianharrier/margarita
-    ```

-8. Start Apple SUS in the background.

-    ```shell
     sudo docker-compose up -d
     ```

-9. When all is confirmed working, remove the the `.env.old` file.
+8. When all is confirmed working, remove the the `.env.old` file.

     ```shell
     sudo rm backups/.env.old